hanmpark/scholarship_logtime/README.md

 ```
 ## You are finally good to go !

-Now execute the shell script by using the following command line:
+Now execute the program by using the simple command line:

 ```bash
   ./sslog.sh your_42_login